pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/pact.md

 When converting your mocks into a pact file, take note of the following considerations:

-1. You **must** generate a [Pact V2 specification](https://github.com/pact-foundation/pact-specification/tree/version-2/) compatible file.
+1. You **must** generate a Pact file that is compatible with one of the supported versions of the Pact Specification (listed in the table above).
 1. You **should not** include any [matchers](https://github.com/pact-foundation/pact-specification/tree/version-2/#matchers), unless you are confident in their application.
    - Matchers are currently ignored by the cross-contract validation process, but may be supported at a later date
 1. You **should** validate the pact file is correct prior to uploading to Pactflow.
 You can use the JSON schema below, or attempt to load it into a [stub server](https://docs.pact.io/getting_started/stubs/).